 We will discuss your specific difficulties and set therapeutic goals for you to work through and towards during treatment.
 Together, we will decide what difficulties you want to work on in order to improve your situation with a view to continuing to use CBT techniques after your treatment ends.

-The majority of CBT treatment I provide is face to face, however this can be combined with flexible telephone or skype sessions and on occasions I can also offer sessions at home.
-I also offer free follow-up appointments to check progress and to aid in the overcoming of any barriers that may prevent you putting into practice what you have learned.
+Due to covid-19, all sessions are currently provided via video (Skype, Zoom or Whatsap) or by phone.
+The website will be updated when there is a change back to face to face as recommended by the Government and our governing body (the BABCP).
+Following this, the majority of CBT treatment provided will be face to face, and on occasions I can also offer sessions at home - this will be frequently reviewed.
+I also offer a free follow-up appointment to check progress and to aid in the overcoming of any barriers that may prevent you putting into practice what you have learned during our time together.